-Marriage had different rules in proto-Heathen times and hers (and other gods’) marriage appear to modern, and Medieval Christian eyes as perhaps unusual.
+Marriage had different rules in proto-heathen times, and her (and other gods’) marriages appear to modern eyes as a crazy off-the-rails train.
 She travels with a constant companion boar, Hildisvíni, who is her human lover Óttar in disguise.
-As payment for Brísingamen, she slept with several dwarfs, and in Lokasenna she is accused of sleeping with her brother, Freyr, by Loki in front of the other gods at a party.
-This necklace is said to appear as the Northern Lights over Miðgarðr.
+As payment for Brísingamen, her wondrous golden necklace, she slept with several Dwarfs – this necklace is said to appear as the Northern Lights over Miðgarðr.
+In Lokasenna she is accused of sleeping with her brother, Freyr, by Loki in front of the other gods at a party.

 Long after Christianisation, Freya continued to be honoured and named by rural Scandinavians in folklore and folk magic, well into the 19th century.
 As attested in several sources, due to Freya’s fame, women of rank could become known by her name Frúvor (“lady”) and a woman who was the mistress of her property was often referred to as Freya and Húsfreyja (“lady of the house”).

 Thoughts on Freya

 Freya is attested to in the myths as benevolent and approachable: she readily answers the prayers of her worshipers, particularly in all matters of the heart and fertility.
 She is famous in the lore for appreciating romantic poetry and song.

-Her sexual appetite is legendary.
+A proud sexual appetite is something many consider one of her attributes.
 Loki attempts to insult her for having slept with gods and elves, however, Freya appears to be neither ashamed nor embarrassed, though the other gods are aghast at his claims.

 Freya has commonalities with Venus-Aphrodite, Greco-Roman goddess of love, sex, beauty, and gold.
 Like Venus-Aphrodite, she is a lover of war: while Venus takes Mars as her paramour, Freya takes half of all warriors who die as her companions.
 Like Venus, she bears a magical garment which enhances her already epic beauty.